-When we planned our trip to Cappadocia, there was no plan to go to Istanbul because frankly, Istanbul has never really been on my list.
+When we planned our trip to Cappadocia, there was no plan to go to Istanbul.
+Frankly, Istanbul was never really been on my list.
 As a Londoner who is constantly in a rush to catch the tube or thinking of ways to avoid Oxford street on a summer Saturday afternoon, I tend to like more laid back cities where everything is chill for my holidays.
 Also, growing up in Lagos means that I have had my fill of bustling cities.
 So combine my Lagos + London background, Istanbul was never going to be the definition of holiday vibes for me.
+However, when I had the opportunity to spend 8 hours in Istanbul, we made the most of it.

-However, when I realised that to get to Cappadocia, we had to fly to and from Istanbul, I thought we could stop over in Istanbul for a day on our way back.
-Our return flight was to get into Istanbul at 9.50am and we booked a flight departing Istanbul at 18.15 pm which meant that we had ample time to explore a little bit of the city!
+I realised that to get to Cappadocia, we had to fly to and from Istanbul.
+Therefore, it only made sense to stop over in Istanbul for a day on our way back.
+Our return flight was to get into Istanbul at 9.50 am and we booked a flight departing Istanbul at 18.15 pm.
+This meant that we had ample time to explore a little bit of the city.

 I’m usually a planner when we travel.
 I figure out places I really want to go and work with my list.
 However for Istanbul, I had no list.
 Infact when we arrived, I realised that we were not sure where to even start.
 Enter Abdullah!

 We stowed our suitcases away in the locker room in the new airport for 40 TL (for the small locker for up to 12 hours).
-The small locker fit our 2 cabin suitcases, Mr E’s backpack, my massive tote and my hat!
-Then we walked out of the airport at about 10.15am and the 1st taxi we saw was Abdullah’s.
+The small locker fit our 2 cabin suitcases, Mr E’s backpack, my massive tote and hat.
+Then we walked out of the airport at about 10.15 am and the 1st taxi we saw was Abdullah’s.
 He said he could drive us into the city for 150 TL and we asked if he could stay with us all day; he agreed and became our unofficial tour guide as well.

 Sultanahmet Square aka Blue Mosque Square